Pauan/Immutable/doc/doc.rst

     of :js:`[key, value]`, which will be added to the Dict_.

-  * If ``x`` is a JavaScript object literal like :js:`{ foo: 1 }`, then the keys/values will be added to the Dict_.
+  * If ``x`` is a JavaScript object literal like :js:`{ foo: 1 }`, then the keys / values will be added to the Dict_.

   This takes ``O(n * log2(n))`` time, unless ``x`` is already a Dict_, in which case it takes ``O(1)`` time.